Tchibo/sap-developer-roadmap/cloud-developer-roadmap/SAP Capire/Testing/E2E Tests.md

 ---
 > [!WARNING] Disclaimer
 > At the time of writing, I have not yet gained hands-on experience with automated end-to-end (E2E) testing in [[SAP Capire]] projects.

-> [!todo] Including information unasserted by personal experience at Tchibo
-> ... is not useful as we are sending learners on a journey in which we can provide no support.
-Rather than that learners must focus on topics for which asserted Tchibo best practice exists

 End-to-end (E2E) testing verifies the complete flow of an application from the user's perspective, ensuring that all components—frontend, backend, database, and external interfaces—work together as expected in a production-like environment.
 Unlike unit or integration tests, E2E tests simulate real user scenarios.